4 Dashboards with Shiny

 In this app, we want users to choose a species, choose an island, and decide whether to show a trend line in the plot.

-The first input is a drop-down menu created with selectInput().
+The first input is a menu created with selectInput().

 selectInput(